telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 You can also clear only a specific set of sessions based on some pre-defined criteria.
 The complete list of **Clear xxx** options is available through the dropdown menu next to the **Clear** button, and the available options are as follows:

 - **Clear All**&mdash;Removes all entries from the traffic grid (an analog to the **Clear** button).
 - **Clear Closed**&mdash;Removes all sessions with session state "Closed".
+The state of the session is available through [the **Session State** column]({%slug web-sessions-list%}#columns).
 - **Clear Visible**&mdash;Removes all sessions currently visible in the grid.
 Will preserve filtered sessions (these sessions will return if the filters are cleared).
 - **Clear Filtered Out**&mdash;Removes all sessions that are filtered.
 - **Clear CONNECTS**&mdash;Removes all sessions that use HTTP method CONNECT (also referred to as proxy tunnels).
 - **Clear XXX**&mdash;Removes all sessions where the received HTTP status code is XXX.
 - **Clear Static Resources**&mdash;Removes all sessions that return static resources like text or images.
 - **Clear Marked**&mdash;Removes all sessions from the grid marked through a rule or from the context menu.
+This action will remove all session made with CONNECT method (because they are marked by default).
-- **Clear Non-Marked**&mdash;Removes all sessions from the grid that are not through a rule or from the context menu.
+- **Clear Non-Marked**&mdash;Removes all sessions from the grid that are not marked through a rule or from the context menu.

 ![Clear dropdown options](../images/livetraffic/columns/clear-dropdown.png)